appscode/blog/content/post/kubedb-v2024.4.27/index.md

 ### OpsRequests
 RabbitMQ Ops Request support has been introduced through this release.
 Initially, Ops Requests for `Restart`, `Vertical Scaling`, and `Volume Expansion` have been added in this release. `VerticalScaling` is used to vertically scale the RabbitMQ nodes (i.e. pods).
 The necessary information required for vertical scaling, must be provided in `spec.verticalScaling` field `VolumeExpansion` is used to expand the storage of the RabbitMQ nodes (i.e. pods).
 The necessary information required for volume expansion, must be provided in `spec.volumeExpansion` field.

-Here's a sample yaml for vertical scaling OpsRequest -
+Here's a sample yaml for vertical scaling OpsRequest:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1